 If you’re age 70½ or older, you can make direct contributions — up to $100,000 annually — from your IRA to Mother and Child Charity without owing any income tax on the distributions.
-This break may be especially beneficial now because of Tax Cuts and Jobs Act (TCJA) changes that affect who can benefit from the itemized deduction for charitable donations.
+This break may be especially beneficial now because of the Tax Cuts and Jobs Act (TCJA) changes that affect who can benefit from the itemized deduction for charitable donations.

 Charitable Lead Trust

 Set up a lead trust for a certain period of time and make Mother and Child Charity your designated charity during or after your lifetime.
-A significant benefit for donors and his heirs, while also supporting MACC to further serve our communities by provide humanitarian aid to the underprivileged children and families.
+A significant benefit for donors and his heirs, while also supporting MACC to further serve our communities by providing humanitarian aid to the underprivileged children and families.

 Two Types of lead trusts: